Vets-Who-Code/Prework/modules/javascript-basics.md

 console.log(person.gender); // Output: undefined
 ```

-## 🪄 Enhancing Your Web Pages
+## :construction: Enhancing Your Web Pages
 You can also keep your JavaScript code in separate files and link them to your HTML using the `<script>` tag.
 This keeps your code organized and easy to manage.

 &emsp;
 <hr />

-**Enjoy exploring the endless possibilities of web interactivity. 🌐🚀🌟**
+**Enjoy exploring the endless possibilities of web interactivity. :rocket:**